skillprint/unity-sdk/README.md

 See the Skillprint developer documentation for more information on Sessions.

 ## Sending Standard Events
-We provide methods to log all our Standard Events, all of which accept an optional dictionary of properties to associate with the Event.
+We provide methods to log all our Standard Events which accept an optional dictionary of properties to associate with the Event.

 - `public void LevelStart(IDictionary<string, dynamic> params = null)`